viresh-ratnakar/exolve/README.md

 that direction to one side, then the cursor moves there (this is intuitively helpful in tiled grids created using `exolve-shaped-cell`).

-Within the current light's row (Across) or column (Down), the Home and End keys jump to the start or end of that run of cells — bounded by the grid edge, the first black cell, or a bar in that direction.
+Within the current light, the Home and End keys jump to the start or end of that run of cells.

 The software tries to keep the current clue visible when scrolling, as long as the cell with the cursor is visible.